 Ask a COVID-19 Question

-- On March 26, Nicaragua’s Health Ministry confirmed Nicaragua’s first death due to COVID-19.
-The Nicaraguan government has yet to impose any travel restrictions or national quarantine policies.
+- On June 30, Nicaragua’s Health Ministry confirmed Nicaragua’s 83rd death due to COVID-19.
+The Nicaraguan government has yet to officially impose any domestic travel restrictions or national quarantine policies.

 - On March 30, The Treasury Department and the Internal Revenue Service announced that distribution of economic impact payments will begin in the coming weeks.
 Visit IRS.gov for more information.